What Causes Damp Problems in Houses?

 Damp refers to the presence of moisture, water and condensation being present within a property.

 Problems with damp in your property can easily occur but without any warning signs and can cause serious damage to your building’s infrastructure if left.
-When looking for damp in your property there are a number signs that you can look out for such as a damp musty smell, black spot mould or in extreme cases dry rot and wet rot growth on walls.
+When looking for damp in your property there are a number of signs that you can look out for such as a damp musty smell, black spot mould or in extreme cases dry rot and wet rot growth on walls.

-If you are seeing signs of damp in your property then don’t hesitate to contact Timberwise, as we have been dealing damp issues for over 5 decades and are one of the UK’s leading damp proofing experts.
+If you are seeing signs of damp in your property then don’t hesitate to contact Timberwise, as we have been dealing with damp issues for over 5 decades and are one of the UK’s leading damp proofing experts.